dbojan/free-iptv-balkan-plus/README.md

 ```
 Channels are checked if they work

-here is the list.

-download list (right click, save as, open in vlc), or open network addres in vlc directly:
+Download list (right click, save as, open in vlc), or open network addres in vlc directly.

-v 20221212-1
+version: 20221212-1

 windows players:
 vlc